The Computer Science ladder

 Pseudocode fluency

 GCSE and A-level mark schemes accept pseudocode in board-specific syntax (OCR uses one pseudocode style; AQA uses another).
-Students need to write pseudocode that mark schemes recognise — clean structure, clear variable names, sensible indentation, comments where helpful.
+Students need to write pseudocode that mark schemes recognise: clean structure, clear variable names, sensible indentation, and comments where helpful.
 Tutors familiar with the specific board's pseudocode conventions matter.

 Code-writing in exam papers